Hello Good Morning: Composition

 "Hello Good Morning" was written by Marcella Araica, Richard Butler, T.I., Nathaniel "Danja" Hills.
-The song which features T.I., and was produced by Danja, is an electro-dance song influenced by Diddy's experiences in Ibiza where he visited the DC10 nightclub.
+The song, which features T.I. and was produced by Danja, is an electro-dance song influenced by Diddy's experiences in Ibiza where he visited the DC10 nightclub.
 The music influences included "Felix da Housecat, Erick Morillo, Deep Dish and DJ Hell".
-According to Rap-Up magazine, the lyrics refer to "keeping a party going till early hours of the morning" and see Diddy return to using his signature ad-libs.
+According to Rap-Up magazine, the lyrics refer to "keeping a party going till early hours of the morning" and find Diddy returning to his signature ad-libs.
 Nicki Escudero from The Phoenix New Times noted the song's superficial themes which included lyrics about "sex, money and cheating" Brandon Soderberg from The Village Voice noted the song's bridge where there was an "epic acid-squelch breakdown".

 Remixes

 Several official remixes were released alongside the video to promote the song.
 The first of these remixes added an introduction verse from rapper Rick Ross and then a new verse later in the song from female rapper, Nicki Minaj.
 Labelled the "Official Remix", it was released in the United States on June 29, 2010 for digital download.
 A music video for this version was created by adding additional footage to the original video.
 It premiered on June 21, 2010.
 A second remix featuring just Ross's additional verse was used for the song's main music video which premiered on May 11, 2010 A third remix was made for the UK, titled the "Team UK Remix".
 This version featured Tinie Tempah, Tinchy Stryder, Chip and Truth in place of Minaj and Ross.
 It premiered on June 11, 2010 on Tim Westwood's Radio 1Xtra daytime show Westwood.
 It was released as track two on the UK Digital EP single, released June 20, 2010.
 A final remix was created after Diddy highlighted his intent to find a UK emcee to record a new version of the song with him.
 Skepta was chosen for the remix, which was released as the "Official Grime Remix".
 It is the only remix which alters the song's production, and was released only in the UK, on August 12, 2010.
 A video for the grime remix was released on November 5, 2010.
 On January 5, 2010, MTV reported the emergence of a new remix of "Hello Good Morning".
 The new remix replaces T.I.'s vocals with a new verse from Eminem.
 D.L.
 Chandler from MTV said "Slim Shady’s humorous verses sound right at home over producer Danja’s club-ready banger."